116 Comments

 2) delve into the video and viral exchange between former CIA chief John Brennan and Thomas Speciale?

-3) dig into something Speciale told Matt Taibbi in an interview reported this morning on Taibbi's Substack - direcly implying that subsource "Joseph Mifsud" may not be a real person, as no one has been able to find him in all the investigations being conducted vis-a-vis "Russiagate"?
+3) dig into something Speciale told Matt Taibbi in an interview reported this morning on Taibbi's Substack - directly implying that subsource "Joseph Mifsud" may not be a real person, as no one has been able to find him in all the investigations being conducted vis-a-vis "Russiagate"?

 Charlotte's avatar